DevonAir Radio in Crisis

 • Ken Holmes, an industrialist from Paignton, suggesting a business-oriented approach to leadership.

-• The mention of these figures implies a potential shift in leadership style, possibly moving from the founding vision of Davenport to a more commercially focused direction.
+• The mention of these figures implies a potential shift in leadership style, possibly moving from the founding vision of Devonport to a more commercially focused direction.

 2. Interim Leadership Arrangements: